HedgehogDevelopment/HedgehogDevelopment.github.io/razl/faq.markdown

 <dl>
 	<dt>
-		How do I change the Access Guid?
+		How do I change the Access Guid used by the Razl Application?
 	<dt>
 	<dd>
 		Razl uses an Guid to act as the authentication token between the Razl application and the Razl web service.
 You will need this Guid